 I offer these thoughts are a preface to a postcard from PostSecret.
 The person who sent in the postcard suggests that she’s not sure which is worse: the rigid and extreme standard of beauty in the U.S. and the way that women’s bodies are exposed to scrutiny or the idea of living underneath a burka that disallows certain freedoms, but frees you from evaluative eyes and the consequences of their negative appraisals.

-Cartoonist Malcolm Evans drew a similarly compelling illustration of this point, sent along by David B.:Lisa Wade, PhD is a professor at Occidental College.
+Cartoonist Malcolm Evans drew a similarly compelling illustration of this point, sent along by David B.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.